Demand Media aims for double-digit growth in 2012

-Demand Media DMD.N, which went public just over a year ago, promised its shareholders that revenue growth would accelerate by the second quarter after it reported a fourth-quarter net loss due to costs for improving its platforms.
+Demand Media, which went public just over a year ago, promised its shareholders that revenue growth would accelerate by the second quarter after it reported a fourth-quarter net loss due to costs for improving its platforms.

 "We anticipate year-over-year comparisons to improve in the second half of 2012 and second quarter's year-over-year revenue growth to accelerate, compared with the first quarter," said Chief Financial Officer Charles Hilliard.